Office: Beatty Hall, Room 104

 During the spring of the senior year, elementary education majors who are not eligible for Internship II register for the 12-credit, Noncertification Option, consisting of one departmental elective and three free electives (chosen in conjunction with the advisor).
 The requirement to take ED 446 is waived for these students; this requirement is replaced with one additional free elective.
 All other requirements for the major must also be met.
 Students who complete this option do not complete the Maryland-approved program and cannot be recommended for certification.

-The School of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE), 2010 Massachusetts Avenue, NW, Suite 500, Washington, DC, 20036; phone: 202-466-7496.
+The School of Education is accredited by the National Council for Accreditation of Teacher Education (NCATE), www.ncate.org.
 This accreditation covers initial teacher preparation programs and advanced educator preparation programs.
-NCATE is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation to accredit programs for the preparation of teachers and other professional school personnel.
+However, the accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, relicensure, or other purposes.

 Requirements for a major and an example of a typical program of courses are as follows: